Cucalorus Film Foundation

 The Box Office Manager (BOM) oversees all ticketing and pass distribution for the festival.
 The BOM manages the setup of all online ticketing and trains all Box Office volunteers.
 The BOM works closely with each venue to plan Box Office operations.
 The BOM oversees the sale and distribution of passes and tickets to the general public.
 The BOM works with the Development Director to deliver passes and provide service to sponsors.
 The BOM develops strategies to increase pass sales.
 The BOM develops strategies to increase the efficiency of ticket and pass sale procedures.
 The BOM works closely with the Travel Coordinator, Communications Manager, Executive Director, and other staff.
 The BOM will setup and operate the festival's ticketing and pass headquarters - the Ticketbox.
 Applicants should have relevant experience and should be proficient with Excel, a varitey of online systems, and the Mac OSX operating system.
 Applicant will be required to develop extensive proficiency with the Filemaker Pro database software.
 This position requires exemplary communication and organizational skills and an attention to detail.
 You should also be ready to have the time of your life.

 Cucalorus is made possible by an enormous volunteer staff.
 Each year hundreds of brilliant and talented people like you devote hours and hours to make the annual festival a truly unique and southern experience.
-To join the Cucalorus Family of dysfunktional spirits throw your 'deets' into this volunteer application and send an email to firstname.lastname@example.org, or drop by the office at 815 Princess Street in downtown Wilmington.
+To join the Cucalorus Family of dysfunktional spirits throw your 'deets' into this volunteer application.
+Our volunteer coordinator, Tommy van Arsdale, can be reached at firstname.lastname@example.org, or at the Cuc headquarters on 815 Princess Street in downtown Wilmington.